babashka/cli/README.md

 Both handlers are overridable: pass your own `:help-fn` (called with `{:tree :dispatch :prog :inherit}`) and/or `:error-fn` to `dispatch`.
-To render the standard help and add to it, call `format-command-help` - the same renderer the default uses:
+To render the standard help and add to it, call `format-command-help`, the same renderer the default uses:

 ``` clojure